lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 docker-for-desktop
 ```

 Docker for desktop only supports a single node.
+Default namespace is **default**.

 ### Minikube